 The Humanities, Arts, and Social Sciences Program continues the tradition of the SIRE Summer Research Partner Program.
 Now part of SURE (Summer Undergraduate Research Experience), Emory College students apply to work full-time (40 hrs/week) on an independent, faculty-mentored project or work half-time as a research assistant for a faculty project and half-time on a related independent research project.
-Student researchers benefit from hands-on research, mentorship and networking opportunities, and graduate school preparation in their professional development series.
-The capstone of the summer experience for Humanities, Arts, and Social Sciences researchers is the formal symposium presentation.
+Student researchers benefit from hands-on research, mentorship and networking opportunities, and graduate school preparation.
+The capstone of the summer experience for Humanities, Arts, and Social Sciences researchers is a formal symposium presentation of their summer research.

 All applicants must complete an application by 11:59pm on January 29, 2017.

 This intensive research program combines full-time research with activities that prepare participants for a successful graduate or professional career.
 In accepting our offer, awardees commit to: